redhat-cip/edeploy/docs/eDeployUserGuide.rst

     :gid:
         change the default gid from 0.

+:grub_options(option):
+    Add the following `option` to the default grub configuration.
+This is useful when a node or a role needs to be booted with a particular boot option.
+This `option` is configured for both Grub & Kexec usage.

 :inject_facts(vars):
    inject puppet facts from the `vars` variable.
 This will allow to use the variables into puppet manifests.
 The optional `prefix`